MarziehSafari/Data-Scientist/README.md

 # Data-Scientist
 ## Portfolio and Projects

-👋 Hi, I’m @MarziehSafari.
+👋 Hi, I’m @MarziehSafari

-👀 I’m interested in Data Science.
+👀 I’m interested in Data Science

-🌱 I have worked with data throughout my career and I’m currently learning new Data Science toolkit.
+🌱 I have worked with data throughout my career and I’m currently learning new Data Science toolkit

-💞️ I’m looking to collaborate on projects in Environment, Health, Public Safety, Business marketing and more.
+💞️ I’m looking to collaborate on projects in Environment, Health, Public Safety, Business marketing and more

 📫 How to reach me: mahvashsafari.2487@gmail.com